 Important Artists Of Dada And Surrealist Photography

-The war was an experience that had a profound impact on a lot of people, especially the soldiers who witnessed it firsthand.
+The war had a profound impact on a lot of people, especially the soldiers who witnessed it firsthand.
 Many artists produced paintings and drawings that reflected their feelings about the war and its aftermath.

 In 1917, a group of artists in Zurich, Switzerland formed a cultural movement they called Dada (which means “hobby horse”).
 The members of this group tried to challenge conventional thinking by ridiculing popular symbols such as logic and reason.